-Dedicated to fostering an informed and engaged civic culture, I aim to use expertise in research, writing, and publishing to communicate about the importance of nurturing our Earth, and in ways that empower action and promote equity.
+Dedicated to fostering an informed and engaged civic culture, I communicate about the importance of nurturing our Earth in ways that empower action and promote equity.
 Team player.
-Research expertise includes environmental art, sustainable agriculture and food systems, narrative networks, environmental policy, public understanding of science,
+Expertise in environmental art, art-science collaboration, sustainable agriculture and food systems, narrative networks, environmental policy, public understanding of science.

 Participatory Action Research Scientist, Center for Integrated Agricultural Systems, University of Wisconsin-Madison

 Develop and implement the Center for Integrated Agricultural Systems' participatory research program by promoting and facilitating responsive, collaborative, and multidisciplinary research in partnership with farmers, their organizations, and students and faculty in CALS and other colleges, specifically on projects related to farming systems and food production.

 The Progressive Magazine, Madison, Wisconsin — Online Media Editor

 As web editor for The Progressive, I launched a new website, and developed editorial processes for the 100+-year-old political magazine, working with an international network of writers, overseeing the solicitation, editing, and posting of multiple pieces of original content a day.
 I created a weekly newsletter and other campaigns to build audience, and reported on website performance to the rest of the team.
 Doubled monthly pageviews and users to over 130K per month.
 Create weekly newsletter for 20K+ subscribers with Mailchimp.
 Audience engagement and social media strategy developed based on Google Analytics and industry research.
 Employed Creative Commons, Photoshop, Canva, Pixlr, basic html, and other programs to create compelling online content.
 Regularly wrote articles, with a focus on public lands, environmental policy, and activism.